rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: A random digraph oriented by best covering initial and terminal kernels

-   *Figure 8*: A random digraph oriented by best covering initial and best covered terminal kernel
+   *A random digraph oriented by best covering initial and best covered terminal kernel*

 In algorithmic decision theory, initial and terminal prekernels may provide convincing best, resp. worst, choice recommendations (see :ref:`Rubis-Tutorial-label`).